 When to see a doctor

-Athletes who suffer a serious injury to their hip should see their doctor.
-Your doctor’s visit will include a full physical examination to assess the extent of your injury.
-X-rays are often needed to rule other conditions such as fractures.
+Athletes who suffer a serious contact injury to their hip should see their doctor.
+Your doctor’s visit will include a complete physical examination to assess the extent of your hip pointer injury.
+X-rays are often needed to rule out other conditions, such as fractures.

 Non-operative treatment